dean2o/savtadepth/README.md

     * Push your code to DAGsHub, and your dvc managed files to your dvc remote.
 To setup a dvc remote please refer to [this guide](https://dagshub.com/docs/getting-started/set-up-remote-storage-for-data-and-models/).

 #### Docker
-* Next, clone the repository you just forked by typing the following command in your terminal:
+* Clone the repository you just forked by typing the following command in your terminal:
   ```bash
   $ git clone https://dagshub.com/<your-dagshub-username>/SavtaDepth.git
   ```